 The SCEF uses methods to indicate to the PFDF what action has to be performed, with every HTTP request message containing a method.
-The HTTP POST method is used by the SCEF to provision PFDs for a set of application identifiers.
+The SCEF uses the HTTP POST method to provision PFDs for a set of application identifiers.
 The request URI defines the address responsible for the management of the PFDs provisioning as a controller resource.
 Every HTTP request results in a response message that contains a status code and further information in its body, if required.
 The SCEF waits for a response before initiating a further request.

 SmartEvents — Alter application behavior or coordinate multiple interface applications with SmartEvents.
 Our programmable, subscriber-level state machine gives you the ability to define handlers for specified application events that can then cause an event in another application to be executed.
 You can also configure handlers to modify subscriber information during run-time, introduce timers, or randomize subscriber behavior based on configurable probabilities to name a few of the many options in one of dsTest’s most powerful features.